NOAH Compendium

 Special precautions to be taken by the person administering the veterinary medicinal product to animals

-Do not smoke or eat while handling the product.
+Do not eat or smoke while handling the product.

 Other precautions